Introducing Indivisible Berkeley Book Club!

 Register to meet the author of our first book, Les Leopold, in Berkeley on May 19th! (admission is free but registration is required!)
 Details below.

 The new Book Club team is excited to introduce Indivisible Berkeley (and friends) to books that will inspire us all to continue our efforts.
 Our books will include information about what got us into our current political crisis, tales and tools from organizers, and other books that the group believes will help us become more successful activists.

 We will alternate longer books with shorter articles, and will throw in the occasional light-hearted piece to make sure we’re having fun.
 When possible, we will invite authors to speak about their books.
 You are welcome to attend even if you didn't get a chance to read the book.

 Have a book you think we all should read?
-Let us know either on Slack (#bookclub channel) or by email: firstname.lastname@example.org.
+Let us know either on Slack (#bookclub channel) or by email (join our email list by emailing firstname.lastname@example.org).
 We’ll discuss which books to read in the #bookclub Slack channel.

 First book: Runaway Inequality by Les Leopold